georgeslight/Algorithmic_Trading/experiment_2/README.md

 # Experiment 2

 ## Short Description
 Using a simple LSTM model to predict the next day's stock prices (Open, High, Low, Close, Volume) for a given stock.
-In this experiment, a distinct scaling method
+In this experiment, a distinct scaling method was applied, where the Volume feature was scaled independently of the other features to address variance imbalances observed in Experiment 1.
 ## Data Acquisition
 Daily stock prices for Google (GOOGL) from 2000-01-01 to the present day.
 The data is split into training and testing sets with an 80-20 split.